-The well-known American GIS company ESRI utilizes several different "geodatabase" formats for data, in three main types:
+Esri utilizes several different "geodatabase" formats for data, in four main types:

-Enterprise geodatabases - Also referred to as "SDE" style geodatabases and stored within a database server such as Oracle or PostgreSQL.
+Enterprise geodatabases - Also referred to as "SDE" style geodatabases and stored within a database server such as Oracle or SQL Server.
+When connecting to popular databases like Oracle or SQL Server, if there is an Esri SDE installation in there, Manifold will automatically be able to use that as well.
+See the ESRI SDE Geodatabase topic.

-All required ESRI DLLs for new format file geodatabases are included within Manifold installation packages, including portable installations, and are installed automatically when Manifold is installed.
-Launching Manifold always includes ESRI file geodatabase capability.
-There is no need to install anything extra to allow Manifold connections to ESRI file geodatabases.
+Manifold products like Release 9, Viewer, and SQL for ArcGIS Pro use Esri's own API to connect to file geodatabases, with the API built into the Manifold product.
+All required Esri DLLs for new format file geodatabases are included within Manifold installation packages, including portable installations, and are installed automatically when the Manifold product is installed.
+Launching the Manifold product thus always includes Esri file geodatabase capability, using Esri's own code.
+There is no need to install anything extra to allow Manifold connections to Esri file geodatabases.

 The Manifold GDB Dataport is Read / Write

-Many, but not all, applications which utilize ESRI's API to connect to file geodatabases are read/write.
-Some are read-only.
-The Manifold GDB dataport is fully read/write and allows Manifold to edit ESRI file geodatabases in place.
-Manifold includes numerous technical features to facilitate read/write use of ESRI file geodatabases without problems.
+Some applications from other vendors that connect to file geodatabases are read only.
+The Manifold GDB dataport is fully read/write and allows Manifold to edit Esri file geodatabases in place.
+Manifold includes numerous technical features to facilitate read/write use of Esri file geodatabases without problems.

 The Manifold GDB dataport: